 Those hiring out equipment for use at work are considered as suppliers under section 6 of the Health and Safety at Work Act and so have broad responsibilities for the safety of the products they hire out.
 This includes (so far as reasonably practicable) pre-hire testing and inspection to ensure continued safety, and the provision of information.

-Although they need to look for obvious safety defects (in terms of the initial safety of CE-marked equipment), those hiring out equipment do not have to go into the detailed design of that equipment or enhance its safety beyond the requirements of the relevant product supply Directive - provided the product is CE marked, accompanied by user instructions and, where relevant, a Declaration of Conformity.
+Although they need to look for obvious safety defects (in terms of the initial safety of new work equipment), those hiring out equipment do not have to go into the detailed design of that equipment or enhance its safety beyond the requirements of the relevant product supply legislation - provided the product has appropriate conformity marking is labelled, accompanied by user instructions and, where relevant, a Declaration of Conformity.